So, you want to become a stockbroker?

 Becoming a stockbroker involves hard work, passion, and determination.

-This article will give you everything you need to get into stockbroking and show you how to make your first commission.
+This article will give you everything you need to know about how to become a stock broker and show you how to make your first commission.

 But first thing is first…